 Resolving complex transactional, regulatory, litigation and enforcement challenges

 Dechert is a trusted advisor to financial institutions worldwide, with extensive sector experience built upon a century-long heritage of bank representations.
+Our experience and track record is well chronicled with regard to M&A transactions and contests for control, marketplace lending and financial technology, federal and state bank regulation, systemic stability regulation and bank enforcement and litigation.

 - Wells Fargo’s acquisition of the banking assets of GECC